AndIsaev/Admin_panel_sprint_2/README.md

 ```
 - create new database postgresql in your host

-- create file in .env with parametrs your database in movies_admin:
+- create file .env with parametrs your database in movies_admin:

 ```
 DB_ENGINE=django.db.backends.postgresql_psycopg2